 - Floss your teeth once a day.

-- Swish with fluoride mouth rinse once a day.
+- Swish with a fluoride mouth rinse once a day.

 - Control your sweet tooth.